breadcat/blog.minskio.co.uk/content/quotes.md

 >I don't repeat gossip, so listen carefully

 >I had a plan for that rock <!-- hoarders -->

+>I hate to hate and I hate that <!-- Till Lindemann -->

 >I have diplomatic immunity <!-- lethal weapon 2 -->